istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 ---

-Because all outbound traffic from an Istio-enabled pod is redirected to its sidecar proxy by default, Istio must be configured in a way that allows access to URLs outside of the cluster before external services can be called.
-This task will show you how to do it in three different ways:
+Because all outbound traffic from an Istio-enabled pod is redirected to its sidecar proxy by default, accessability of URLs outside of the cluster depends on the configuration of the proxy.
+By default, Istio configures the Envoy proxy to passthourgh requests for unknown services.
+Although this provides a convenvient way to get started with Istio, configuring stricter control is usually preferrable.

+This task shows you how to access external services in three different ways:

-1. Configure the Envoy proxy to pass requests through to external services on ports that are not configured inside the mesh.
+1. Configure the Envoy proxy to pass requests through to external services that are not configured inside the mesh.
 1. Configure [service entries](/docs/reference/config/networking/v1alpha3/service-entry/) to provide controlled access to external services.
 1. Bypass the Envoy proxy for a specific range of IPs.